Tulip-0333/pythOwO-examples/README.md

 ## How to Use

 Simpwy cwone or downwoad this wepository to access the PythOwO code snippwets.
-Each snippwet is contained in its own fiwe with a `.pOwO` extension.
-To wun a snippwet, use the command `pythOwO <fiwename>.pOwO` in youw terminaw.
+Each snippwet is contained in its own fiwe with a `.pyOwO` extension.

 ## Contributing